737464/mtex/README.md

 To rename the file click on the `file name`, the `line with the file name` or press `OPTION-SHIFT-R`.
-If you want to cancel renaming press `ESC`, if you want to confirm the new name press `RETURN`.
+If you want to cancel renaming press `ESC`, if you want to confirm the new name press `RETURN` or `click on the text with your cursor`.

 To exit the program press `OPTION-SHIFT-Q`.